MCFpy/mcf/docs/source/user_guide/data_cleaning.rst

 | ``dc_min_dummy_obs``     | If ``dc_screen_covariates`` is True, binary (dummy) covariates with less than ``dc_min_dummy_obs`` zeroes or ones are removed.
 Default: 10.|
 +--------------------------+--------------------------------------------------------------------------------------------------------------------------------------------+

-Please consult the :py:class:`API <mcf_functions.ModifiedCausalForest>` for more details.
+Please consult the :py:class:`API <mcf_main.ModifiedCausalForest>` for more details.

 Example
 -------